- Michael L. McReynolds

 While in law school, Mr. Tye served as Notes and Comment Editor on the Baylor Law Review.
 He served from 1998-2006 on the Tax Law Exam Commission for the Texas Board of Legal Specialization.
 Mr. Tye is Board Certified in Estate Planning & Probate Law and Board Certified in Tax Law by the Texas Board of Legal Specialization.

-Martin D. McReynolds practices in the areas of oil and gas law, real property law, estate planning and business law.
-Like his father, Martin attended John Brown University, earning a bachelor of science in Biology and graduating with honors.
-Martin earned a juris doctorate degree from Michigan State University College of Law, graduating magna cum laude.
-While in law school, Martin completed a tax law certificate program and was a member of the Phi Delta Phi international legal fraternity.
-Martin also served as law clerk for the 40th Circuit Court in Lapeer County, Michigan.
+Martin D. McReynolds was born and raised in San Antonio, Texas.
+He practices in the areas of oil and gas law, ranch real estate law, and business law.
+He is Board Certified in Oil, Gas, and Mineral Law by the Texas Board of Legal Specialization.
+Martin attended John Brown University, earning a bachelor of science in Biology and graduating with honors.
+In 2005, Martin earned a juris doctorate degree from Michigan State University College of Law, graduating magna cum laude.
+While in law school, he completed a tax law certificate program and was a member of the Phi Delta Phi international legal fraternity.
+He also served as law clerk for the 40th Circuit Court in Lapeer County, Michigan.

 Jill F. Ford is a Board Certified Paralegal in the area of Estate Planning & Probate Law by the Texas Board of Legal Specialization.
 A graduate of Texas Tech University, Ms. Ford is an active member of the San Antonio Estate Planners’ Council, and the Paralegal Division of the State Bar of Texas.
 Ms. Ford also volunteers her time with Junior League of San Antonio.

 Barbara Meza is the firm’s office administrator and legal secretary to the firm’s attorneys.